wanhive/hub/docs/INSTALL.md

 wanhive -ta -n 256
 ```

-A large Wanhive network can have multiple authentication hubs to provide redundancy (see **bootstrapping**).
+A large Wanhive network can have multiple authentication hubs to provide [redundancy](#bootstrap).

 ## Multicast consumer (client)

 The following instructions are valid for a **Basic setup** (for testing purposes only).

 1. Run an overlay hub with clustering and client authentication disabled.
-    * Publish-subscribe is automatically disabled on clustering.
+    * Publish-subscribe is automatically disabled in a cluster.
-2. Update the configuration file for the client as follows:
+2. Update the configuration file for the client:
-    * Disable *HUB/listen* (comment out).
+    * Disable *HUB/listen* (comment-out or set to FALSE).

 ```
 [HUB]